Adult ADHD Treatment Options — An Overview

 Most people with ADHD try a variety of treatment programs to maximize symptom control.
-If you plan to do this, keep a log, so you can follow the progress of your efforts and understand the outcomes of each strategy you try.
+It’s often best to start by trying one thing at a time so you can see what effect the treatment is having.
+When you introduce something new, keep a log, so you can follow the progress of your efforts and understand the outcomes of each strategy you try.
+Be patient and consult with your providers along the way.
 Don’t drop a treatment from your plan if changes aren’t happening as fast as you’d like.
 Change takes time.
-Before you stop — unless side effects are getting in the way of your life — consult a professional.
 Look for ways to adjust the treatment before you give up on it.

 1 “A 14-Month Randomized Clinical Trial of Treatment Strategies for Attention-Deficit/Hyperactivity Disorder.”
 Archives of General Psychiatry 56.12 (1999): 1073.
 Web.

 2 Kuo, Frances E., and Andrea Faber Taylor.
 “A Potential Natural Treatment for Attention-Deficit/Hyperactivity Disorder: Evidence From a National Study.”
 American Journal of Public Health 94.9 (2004): 1580–1586.
 Print.

 3 Dr. Maria Napoli, Paul Rock Krech, and Lynn C. Holley.
 “Mindfulness Training for Elementary School Students.”
 Journal Of Applied School Psychology (2005).